robclark56/RaspiBolt-Extras/RBE_REST.md

 * Easy to use from programming languages such as PHP.

 # LND Default Denies All REST Access #
-As I write this (lnd V 0.4.1 beta) there are only two modes for REST access.
+As I write this (lnd V 0.4.1 beta) there are only two modes for REST access: *None* or *World*.
+I consider this a security bug.
+See also [lnd issues 694](https://github.com/lightningnetwork/lnd/issues/684)

 |REST Access From Only ...|Default|Possible?|
 |--|--|--|